HamdiMoadeb/weatherapp_cubit/README.md

 # Weather App with Cubit

-Weather app using Bloc/Cubit for state managment and OpenWeatherMap API.
+Weather app using Bloc/Cubit for state management and OpenWeatherMap API.

 ## Screenshots